anywhichway/reasondb/README.md

 #### Functional Queries

 To create a functional query, provide `<function>` in the `where` clause rather than `<pattern>`.
 The function must return an an array of rows of objects, i.e. array of arrays.
 The column order of the row arrays should match that of the passed in classes.
 ReasonDB continues to manage projections and statistical sampling or row count limits.
 The function will be passed all the classes named in the `from` clause.
-The class indecies can be accessed from within the query function, or the program can use its own mechanisms for keeping track of instances.
+The class indices can be accessed from within the query function, or the program can use its own mechanisms for keeping track of instances.

 #### Projections